A self-supervised neural-analytic method to predict the evolution of COVID-19 in Romania: Introduction

 The two main contributions that we make in this paper are:

-\begin{enumerate} \item We present the first computational approach to predict the evolution of COVID-19 in Romania, based on publicly available data.
-For prediction we implement a recently proposed mathematical model based on SEIR (\cite{chowdhury2020dynamic, gabgoh}) (refered to as Modified-SEIR) for estimating the evolution of infectious diseases.
-We optimize the model to fit the data provided by the Romanian health authorities for the COVID-19 pandemic, using a novel deep learning approach (see the second contribution), trained in a self-supervised fashion.
-We estimate that on August 1, 2020, there will be 1640 total deaths by keeping the heavy social containment and up to 1861 deaths by slightly alleviating it.
-Our predictions are right around the bounds predicted by IHME (1614 deaths by August 1, as of June 12, 2020 - \cite{2020.04.21.20074732}) and the ML-based approach presented in Section \ref{related-work} (1776 deaths by August 1, as of June 12, 2020 - \cite{Youyanggu}).
+\begin{enumerate} \item For prediction, we implement a proposed mathematical model based on SEIR (\cite{chowdhury2020dynamic, gabgoh}) (referred to as Modified-SEIR) to estimate the evolution of infectious diseases.
+We optimize the model to fit the data provided by Romanian health authorities for the COVID-19 pandemic, using a novel deep learning approach, trained in a self-supervised fashion.

 \item We introduce a novel self-supervised deep learning approach for fast optimization and learning of the parameters of the anlytical Modified-SEIR model.
-More specifically, the convolutional network is trained on many outputs of the Modified-SEIR model, generated by random sets of parameters, within medically acceptable ranges, to predict precisely the same generator parameters set, in each case.
+More specifically, the convolutional network is trained on many outputs of the Modified-SEIR model, generated by random sets of parameters, to predict precisely the same generator parameters set, in each case.
 After being trained on hundreds of thousands of such synthetic cases, the neural network becomes able to take us directly in the neighborhood of the best fitting parameters, when presented with the real data curve.
 Then, a refinement coordinate descent procedure is applied at the end, to obtain the final solution.
-Our experiments clearly show that the proposed deep learning approach to optimization greatly improves speed and accuracy over the baseline (grid search with coordinate gradient) optimization approach. \end{enumerate}
+Our experiments clearly show that the proposed deep learning approach to optimization greatly improves speed and accuracy over the baseline optimization approach (grid search with coordinate gradient). \end{enumerate}